KBNLresearch/omSipCreator/README.md

 Each of the remaining lines represents one carrier, for which it contains the following fields:

-1. *IPIdentifier* - this is an identifier that uniquely identifies (within the current batch) the intellectual entity to which this carrier belongs.
+1. *IPIdentifier* - this is an identifier that uniquely identifies (within the current batch) the Information Package to which this carrier belongs.
 For example, if a set of CD-ROMs span 3 volumes, each carrier (volume) in this set must have the same value for *IPIdentifier*.
 This allows OmSipCreator to figure out that all volumes belong to the same entity.
 2. *IPIdentifierParent* - identifier of the physical item in the KB Collection to which this item belongs.
 For the KB case this is the PPN identifier in the KB catalogue (GGC).
 3. *imagePath* - file path to to the directory where the image file(s) of this carrier are stored.
 Must be defined relative to the batch directory (no absolute paths!).
 4. *volumeNumber* - for intellectual entities that span multiple carriers, this defines the volume number (1 for single-volume items).